Quantum oscillations of the nonlinear planar effects signifying chiral anomaly in Weyl Semimetals

-where $\sigma_{0}$ and $\bm{\sigma}=(\sigma_{x},\sigma_{y},\sigma_{z})$ represent Pauli matrices, $s=\pm 1$ is the chirality for each node, $v_F$ denotes the isotropic Fermi velocity in the absence of tilt, and vector $\bm{w}$ tilts the Weyl node along axis-$i$ with strength $w_{i}(i=x, y, z)$.
-As the three-dimension (3D) band tilt vector can always be transformed into an effective in-plane tilt via appropriate rotation~\cite{Tchoumakov_lorentzbst_2016prl}, without loss of generality, a band tilt lying within the $y-z$-plane i.e., $w=(0, w_y, w_z)$ is considered for our discussion hereinafter.
-We also consider a finite CCP $Q_0$, which has been shown to be important in generating the nonlinear Hall response induced by chiral anomaly~\cite{Li_caNLH_2021prb,Nandy_caNLH_2021prb}.
+where $\sigma_{0}$ and $\bm{\sigma}=(\sigma_{x},\sigma_{y},\sigma_{z})$ represent Pauli matrices, $s=\pm 1$ is the chirality for each node, $v_F$ denotes the isotropic Fermi velocity in the absence of tilt, and vector $\bm{w}$ tilts the Weyl node along axis-$i$ with strength $w_{i}~(i=x, y, z)$.
+Without loss of generality, a band tilt lying within the $yz$-plane i.e., $\bm{w}=(0, w_y, w_z)$ is considered for our discussion hereinafter~\cite{Tchoumakov_lorentzbst_2016prl}.
+A finite energy $Q_0$, which has been shown earlier~\cite{Li_caNLH_2021prb,Nandy_caNLH_2021prb} to be important in generating the nonlinear Hall response induced by CA is also included here.